carbon-language/carbon-lang/docs/design/generics/overview.md

 #### Parameterized interfaces

 Parameterized interfaces are commonly associated with overloaded operators.
-Imagine we have an interface for determining if two values are equivalent, and we want to allow those types to be different.
+Imagine an interface for determining if two values are equivalent that allows those types to be different. we want to allow those types to be different.
 An element in a hash map might have type `Pair(String, i64)` that implements both `Equatable(String)` and `Equatable(Pair(String, i64))`.